-Sub-base Set
+Sub-base Set Ref.
+TT/UNIBASE

-Ref.
-UNIBASE

 To obtain a perfect accurate close fitting joint, a 30mm guide bush must be used.
 The guide bush must always be fitted concentric with the cutter.
-This can be achieved using a Universal Sub-base and 30mm outside diameter guide bush Ref.
-GB30.
+This can be achieved using a T-TECH Universal Sub-base and 30mm outside diameter guide bush ref.
+TT/GB30.

-The Universal Sub-base has a central recess to allow fitting of the guide bush to most makes of routers and is available ready to fit the most popular makes.
+The T-TECH Universal Sub-base has a central recess to allow fitting of the T-TECH guide bush to most makes of routers and is available ready to fit the most popular makes.

 The Sub-base contains screws, a line up bush and two line up pins.
-The line up pins and bush ensure exact alignment of the Sub-base with router spindle, when fitted with the relevant collet.
+The line up pins and bush ensure exact alignment of Sub-base with router spindle, when fitted with the relevant collet.